SDIDSA/quizifier/quizifier-create/README.md

-React.js app used to create quizes and (TODO) modify quizes
+React.js app to create quizes and (TODO) modify quizes